Support from FASE's Education Technology Office

 For complete instructions on navigating between questions and booklets, review the Crowdmark guide: Grading navigation

-1. Send grades to students: will send an email to each student containing a link to their score page, which includes their submission, scores, feedback, and additional information you’ve chosen to include.
+4. Select Return grades button when you are ready to share the grades with students.
+This will send an email to each student containing a link to their score page, which includes their submission, scores, feedback, and additional information you’ve chosen to include.

-4.4.
+4.3.
 Download copies of graded assessments (optional)

+2. Select the Export PDF option download a local copy of the graded booklets.
 You may want to keep printed copies of graded assessments to support exam services (i.e., to provide exam copies, and to facilitate grade re-checks or exam re-grading), especially in those cases where you are not releasing the assessments back to students (e.g., for final exams).

 If you want to know more about Crowdmark from an instructor's experience, please see U of T Economics Instructor, Jennifer Murdock's article Instructors' Insights on Crowdmark that outlines tips and best practices for U of T faculty.